Skip to main content

 You can find an Optometrist currently practicing in all 10 New Hampshire counties providing eye care access to 100% of the state’s population.

-There are two New Hampshire counties without a single ophthalmologist and three counties have only one.
+There are two New Hampshire counties without a single ophthalmologist, and two counties have only one.

 By allowing optometrists to practice to their full level of training and education, NH residents will have improved access to the quality eye care they need, expect, and deserve.